AlyssaRBrown/CS_EXCEL_PROJECT/README.md

 ## **Introduction**

 This project is a detailed analysis of a customer service data set obtained from Kaggele with some modifications by me.
+This data set was specifically chosen to showcase my ability not only to clean data but also my proficiency in Excel as a whole.
+This analysis occurred before the business case was created.

+## **Problem Prospective **
-Before the business case was created the company realized the revenue was decreasing and wondered if there was a correlation between the customer service complaints and revenue.
+The company realized its revenue was decreasing!
+The other analysts had heard about the understaffed customer service department and wondered if there was a correlation.
 The company then provided me with this data set to analyze and draw conclusions from.
 After taking a look at the data the project manager realized that there might be more conclusions to draw.

 This data set contains:
 Customer Age: The age of the customer.